TwilioTraining/basic-taskrouter-install/README.md

 ## What is This?

 This is a Node.js script that will quickly build a Twilio TaskRouter Workspace with 4 TaskQueues, 3 Workers and 1 Workflow.
-Use this code if you would like to spin up a TaskRouter instance to practice with and understand and get to know the basics of TaskRouter.
+Use this code if you would like to spin up a TaskRouter instance to practice with, understand and get to know the basics of TaskRouter.
 All of the code/instructions used to build this script can be found here: https://www.twilio.com/docs/taskrouter.

 ## Instructions
 1. Make sure you have a Twilio account.
 If you don't have one you can get one here: https://www.twilio.com/try-twilio.